samziz/blog/_posts/2021-02-08-what-difference-does-it-make.md

 ## Techniques for delta encoding

 First off, I'd like to make a counter-intuitive claim about diffing algorithms.
-At first blush you'd be forgiven for thinking that what makes a good diffing algorithm is - shock horror - being able to tell what's differed.
+At first blush you'd be forgiven for thinking that what makes a good diffing algorithm is - shock horror - being able to tell what differs.
 I would argue that what makes a good diffing algorithm is in fact _being able to tell what's stayed the same_.
 Yes, technically this amounts to the same thing.
 But when we talk about the maths behind diffing algorithms, this is worth keeping in mind as a north star.

 What we're looking for when we look for a diffing algorithm is a partial [bijection](https://en.wikipedia.org/wiki/Bijection) between two vectors: that is, a function which successfully maps part of the set of values in Copy A to the set of values that constitutes Copy B. The best diffing algorithm is that which establishes the largest possible domain of that bijective function, _excluding_ incorrectly mapped values.

 Let's express it in one rule:

-> For each value in vector A, the perfect diffing algorithm maps it to some value in vector B iff that value _is the same value_ as it was in vector A. The more often the diffing algorithm gets it right (i.e. tends towards perfection) the better it is.
+> For each value in vector A, the perfect diffing algorithm maps it to some element in vector B iff that element _is the same element_ as it was in vector A. The more often the diffing algorithm gets it right (i.e. tends towards perfection) the better it is.

 ### The homomorphic algorithm